Concrete Sustainability Hub

 More concrete is produced than any other synthetic material on Earth.
 In the foreseeable future there is no other material that can replace concrete to meet our societies’ legitimate needs for housing, shelter, schools, infrastructure, etc. But concrete faces an uncertain future due to a non-negligible ecological footprint that amounts to 5–10% of worldwide CO2 production.

 Emerging breakthroughs in concrete science and engineering hold the promise that concrete can be part of the solution of contributing to sustainable infrastructure development that enables economic growth, and social progress while minimizing the ecological footprint.
 This requires a holistic approach in which progress in concrete science seamlessly feeds into innovative structural concrete engineering applications, ranging from concrete pavement solutions to wall systems, whose impact on sustainable development are evaluated with advanced environmental-econometric impact studies.
 An interdisciplinary team of faculty from several MIT departments participates in the CSH.
-Email for more information.
+Email the CSH for more information.